baherhamed/project-storefront/readme.md

 - SALT_ROUNDS number use to slat password used for JWT;
 - TOKEN_SECRET refere to secret used in set token;

+## Scripts

+- npm run test-db // used to create testa db and tables
+- npm run test // used to build project and tst it with jasmine

-## backend and database run on port
+## backend default port

     by default port is : 3000; defined on .env file if this definition not exisit it will take another port from server file;

+## database default port

+    by default port is : 5432;

 ## connecting to databse